 Cases have been recorded in every state, according to the Centers for Disease Control and Prevention.
 That’s up from 44 states and Washington, D.C., at the end of July and from 14 states and Washington, D.C., at the beginning of June.

 In total, the U.S. has reported more than 29,000 cases since May.
 The total worldwide exceeds 80,000.

-According to an NBC News analysis of CDC data, the seven-day average of reported new cases decreased from an average of 458 on August 6 to an average of 6 on Nov.
-30.
+According to an NBC News analysis of CDC data, the seven-day average of reported new cases decreased from an average of 457 on August 6 to an average of fewer than 5 on Jan.
+5.

 The virus is transmitted primarily through close physical contact.
 Recent cases are mostly among men who have sex with men.